-Proactively identify and include TDM strategies and implementation in new commercial, residential, and institutional developments to avoid retrofitting and maximize the impact on making the region's transportation system more efficient.
+- Proactively identify and include TDM strategies and implementation in new commercial, residential, and institutional developments to avoid retrofitting and maximize the impact on making the region's transportation system more efficient. - Proactively review and outreach to new developments. - Develop and distribute example development standards for transit-oriented development and location efficient development.